R2Northstar/NorthstarWiki/docs/helping.md

 You can use `/tag id:logs` to inform users how to properly send a log in a Discord channel.
 Generally, when reading a log there are a list of things you want to look for, which will be covered later.

 The first section will first go over extremely common issues and their tags, then the basics of using the ticket bot for commands inside tickets, and then some overview and specific examples for reading logs.

+Additionally, please don't be afraid to ask for help.
+The entirety of `#volunteers-chat` in the Discord server is specifically for those that help/sometimns help users and there's no shame it not knowing.

 ## Common issues and their tags